 (GlobalCap closure picture courtesy of Guala Closures North America)

-increase in acceptance and usage of screw-cap closures in North America.
+A recent survey by AC Nielson as reported in Wine Business Monthly, found that there was a significant increase in acceptance and usage of screw-cap closures in North America.
 Britain's leading wine merchant, Berry Brothers have just switched to Stelvin closures for its house French reds and white.

 But perhaps more telling and certainly a bold move, was the recent announcement by Maison Jean-Claude Boisset to launch their 2005 vintage Chambertin Grand Cru and their Beaune Premier Cru Les Bressandes with the screw-cap closure.
 Boisset will be using the Stelvin Lux+, the latest generation of screw-caps, which ensures a slight oxygenation of the wine through their high-performance seals.
 Another argument lost by traditionalists who claim only cork will allow this micro-oxygenation.
 This is a bold and innovative move in the Cote d'Or, as it will be the first time a grand cru wine will be closed with a screwcap.